leimath/leimath.github.io/content/posts/diophantine-toolbox.md

 2. Only use parity if it is **VERY** obvious that some variable is odd or even from the start.
 Assumptions might lead to false conclusions.

 1. Break into two cases and substitute in the variable with $2x$ or $2x \pm 1$ to see if it gives any clue.

+3. Parity and Sign of R.H.S and L.H.S must remain the same for equality.

 $$\dotsb$$